Mikaela/gist/briar/README.md

 For more details such as the Briar links, refer to `my-accounts.tsv`.

-- My Briar desktops serve my phones that only connect to network when charging
+- My Briar desktops serve my phones that only connect to network when charging, although the bundled `tor` taking 100 % of CPU has reduced their online time.
-  - `Aminda-Lumina (2022-153)` has recently been more active and travels with me.
+  - `Aminda-Lumina (2022-153)` has became more active and travels with me.
+ThinkPad T470 so focus on productivity.
-  - `Aminda (SedricFlatpak-2022-075)` home device that also runs Samba for PlayStation 2
+  - `Aminda (SedricFlatpak-2022-075)` home device that also runs Samba for PlayStation 2 and in general is more gayming focused.
 - My phones are
-  - `Aminda-Janus (2023-061)` - actually tertiary phone, but native Android and which I mostly use to post to forums to (via WLAN)
+  - `Aminda-Janus (2023-061)` - my primary phone due to the killer feature of being able to `adb push` whatever ringtones I want unlike iOS which is very picky on what to accept as ringtones.
+As noted before, I mostly use it from WLAN with help from Briar Desktops unless charging.
-  - `Mikaela` - my main phone predating the naming scheme discussed earlier, but as it's SailfishOS Android AppSupport important Briar features are not implemented and I don't use it that much.
+  - `Mikaela` - my tertiary phone predating the naming scheme discussed earlier, but as it's SailfishOS Android AppSupport important Briar features are not implemented and I don't use it that much.
+Since the decommissioning of Axel (aka.
+"A") also my oldest Briar account that can be seen around on forums.
 - My family devices that are seldom online don't need to be cared about that much, but they have all the forums that my other devices if I have been sharing them.